Information technology tools and resources at the UW

 Bryan Holladay, VeriCite Project Manager, described the specific feedback that helped shape the new user interface.
 “The UW participants were helpful in finding unclear ‘calls to action’ and labeling, including the report score and actions menu in the assignment submissions list page.
 This resulted in VeriCite making changes to the wording or labels, adding visual cues and making adjustments to the inline editing feature.”
 More than 30 changes were made as a result of the studies.

-The new user interface will be released Thurday, July 20.
+The new user interface was released Thursday, July 20.